Examples

 Introduction to CRUD Operations

-Before starting, ensure you have Node.js and MongoDB installed on your machine.
-We will use Express for the server framework and Mongoose for MongoDB interaction.
+Before we start, ensure you have Node.js and MongoDB installed on your machine.
+You can download Node.js from the official website and MongoDB from MongoDB's official site.

 Connecting to MongoDB